-by One of the Sex.
+η • Woman's • Sphere.
+By One of the Sex.

 The Food We Eat.

 CANNED FRUIT.

-I have made a discovery.
-I have found a good thing, and like any other generous woman I am anxious to share found a good thing, and like any other generous woman I am anxious to share the news with my friends.
-We have all heard of the modern way of making jelly in which the juice is boiled twenty minutes, the sugar heated in the oven, the two put together and the jelly is done.
-It struck me one day that if the sugar were heated for putting up any kind of fruit the dissolving process would be accomplished instantly, as is the case with the jelly.
+I have made a discovery. found a good thing, and like any other generous woman I am anxious to share the news with my friends.
+We have all heard of the modern way of making jelly in which the juice is boiled twenty minutes, the sugar heated in the oven, the two put together and the idle is the sugar beated in the oven, the two put together and the jelly is done.
+It struck me one day that if the sugar were heated for putting up any kind ot fruit the dissolving process would be accomplished instantly, as is the case with the jelly.
 So, two or three years ago I thought I would try canning and preserving my fruit this way.
 It was a pronounced success, Since then others have canned my fruit until this summer.
-The method of can-ning is this: For eight quarts of sour fruit, such as red currants and goose-berries, pour a pint of boiling water in the preserve kettle, put the fruit gently in, and cook ten or fifteen minutes ac-coroing to the heat of your fire, skim-ming meanwhile.
+The method of can-ning is this: For eight quarts of sour fruit, such as red currants and goose-berries, pour a pint of boiling water in the preserve kettle, put the fruit gently in, and cook ten or fifteen minutes accorving to the heat of your fire, skimming meanwhile.
 Do not stir the fruit as it will not stick and stirring breaks it all to pieces.
-As soon as your fruit is in the kettle measure out two quarts as it will not stick and stirring breaks it all to pieces.
-As soon as your fruit is in the kettle measure out two quarts of sugar if the fruit is sour, one quart for sweeter fruit as strawberries, less still for peaches and pears; put the sugar in shallow pans and put it in the oven.
-See that the oven is not too hot. oven.
-See that the oven is not too hot.
+As soon as your fruit is in the kettle measure out two quarts of sugar if the fruit is sour, one quart for sweeter fruit as strawberries, less still for peaches and pears; put the sugar in shallow pans and put it in the See that the oven is not too hot.
 Don't be uneasy if the sugar brown on the top and even melts a little at the side.
 Now when the fruit is done pour the sugar into it, and a great "sizz" will ensue as it goes in.
 Let it cook up one moment to make all sure; then bottle instantly.
-In this method the fruit will retain its form and its juices, the color instantly.
-In this method the full will retain its form and its juices, the color will be as delicate as the flavor will be rich and fruity.
-If half preserve is desired, increase the amount of sugar to four quarts to the eight quarts of fruit.
-Richer preserve is made by taking twothirds of sugar or even equal parts.
-If thirds of sugar or even equal parts.
-If preserve is made in this way the juice will be of a jelly-like consistency, the fruit will retain its flavor and form, nothing will ever stick on the kettle or burn, and best of all, half an hour is all the time required for the whole job.
-There is another advantage I have found in this method: the fruit does not Job.
-There is another advantage I have found in this method; the fruit does not cook away as in the old-fashioned method.
+In this method the fruit will retain its form, and its juices the color. retain its form and its juices, the color will be as delicate as the flavor will be rich and fruity.
+If half preserve is desired, increase the amount of-sugar to four quarts to the eight quarts of fruit.
+Richer preserve is made by taking twothirds of sugar or even equal parts. preserve is made in this way the juice will be of a jelly-like consistency, the fruit will retain its flavor and form, nothing will ever stick on the kettle or burn, and best of all, half an hour is all the time required for the whole is half the time required for the whole is half an another advantage.
+I have There is another advantage I have found in this method; the fruit does not cook away as in the old-fashioned method.
 A friend of mine, this spring, had forty quarts of strawberries, which by natural shrinkage and the old method made but eight quarts of canned fruit.
-Twenty quarts put up in my way made eleven quarts, and the berries are not all settled on the berries are not all settled on the top of the jar either.
+Twenly quarts put up in my way made eleven quarts, and the berries are not all settled on the top of the jar either.
 Stone cherries cooked in this way make the most delicious pie fruit for winter.